SirYancy/itech-282/notes/chapter4.md

 ## DDR SDRAM

-This is on the test{: .label .label-yellow }
+{: .label .label-yellow }This is on the test

 * The alternative to RDRAM: *Double Data Rate SDRAM*
 * They copied Rambus, making two processes for every clock cycle.